Skip to main content

 Contents Note

 This collection contains theses and dissertations produced by students attending Georgetown Law School and Georgetown Law Center.
-They represent four law degree programs (J.D., LL.M., S.J.D., D.C.L), and some that only specify Georgetown University.
-Most of the J.D. and LL.M papers date from 1913-1953, with D.C.L. dissertations dating into the early 1990s.
+They represent three law degree programs (J.D., LL.M., S.J.D.), and some that only specify Georgetown University.
+Most of the J.D. and LL.M papers date from 1913-1953.
 The only current papers are from the S.J.D.
 Program.

 The papers exist either in paper, microfiche, or digital form, and some may be available in more than one format.
 There are two separate listings containing the same entries - the first is a listing by degree type and then by author name, and the second is a listing by date and then author name.